 - When you’re ready, press the “Export G-code” button in the lower right to put the g-code on the removable media.

-- Excess PLA, like the skirt, test extrusion line, or supports can be placed in the box under the printers for recycling.
+- excess PLA, like the skirt or supports can be placed in the Print Graveyard under the printers for recycling

-- If your print failed or you will be discarding it, you can recycle it in the box under the printers.
+- if your print failed or you will be discarding it, please recycle it in the box under the printers.

-- Spray some isopropyl alcohol on the print bed to remove oils from your hands and the printer filament.
-Then let it dry.
+- Spray some isopropyl alcohol on the print bed to remove oils that may have accumulated.